Main

 10 December 24

 Public TV’s News program covered the ceremony in which the "Arabkir" Medical Center-Institute of Child and Adolescent Health was granted the status of a "World Health Organization Collaborating Center."
+Thank you to our esteemed colleagues for their support.

 Years of Tireless Work Recognized by the WHO